Year of entry 2024

 Broaden your knowledge and practical experience of mechanisms, actuators, and sensors, and study how these elements should come together to create an interactive control system.
 You’ll learn the theory and characteristics of various actuators and sensors, including their practical functionality within an integrated system, as well as develop the ability to critically assess mechanisms.

 Power Electronics – 20 credits

-Develop the appropriate analytical skills and knowledge to design electrical power converters and an understanding of power electronic conversion techniques, including the basic converters (DC-DC, AC-DC and DC-AC).
-You’ll learn the methods of circuit analysis applicable to switched mode circuits, and gain familiarity with the properties of the relevant semiconductor devices.
+Develop the appropriate analytical skills and knowledge to design electrical power converters whilst gaining an understanding of power electronic conversion techniques, including the basic converters (DC-DC, AC-DC and DC-AC).
+You’ll learn the methods of circuit analysis applicable to switched mode circuits and become familiar with the properties of the relevant semiconductor devices.

 Artificial Intelligence/Machine Learning – 20 credits

 Learn the foundations of artificial Intelligence and be introduced to the basics of machine learning.
 This module will equip you with knowledge and skills to employ artificial intelligence and machine learning to tackle real-world problems.
 You’ll also develop the ability to identify and analyse technical limitations, as well as social, ethical and legal issues surrounding artificial intelligence applications.